404-Labor/project-time-tracker/README.md

 - Logs the time spent on a file when it is closed or the editor loses focus.
 - Saves log data to a `time_log.json` file within your workspace.
 - Includes the Git username and email of the user who worked on the file.
+- Displays the time spent on the active file in the status bar.
+- Provides a webview panel to display detailed time tracking statistics.
+- Allows exporting of log data as JSON or CSV.
 - Simple and non-intrusive, integrates smoothly into your workflow.

 ## How It Works